Kevin-Robertson/Inveigh/README.md

 * __ShowHelp__ - Default = Enabled: (Y/N) Enable/Disable the help messages at startup.
 * __RunCount__ - Default = Unlimited: (Integer) Number of captures to perform before auto-exiting.
 * __RunTime__ - Default = Unlimited: (Integer) Run time duration in minutes.
-* __Tool__ - Default = 0: (0,1,2) Enable/Disable features for better operation through external tools such as Metasploit's Interactive Powershell Sessions and Empire.
+* __Tool__ - Default = 0: (0,1,2) Enable/Disable features for better operation through external tools such as Metasploit's Interactive PowerShell Sessions and Empire.
 0 = None, 1 = Metasploit, 2 = Empire

 ### Invoke-InveighRelay
 * The NTLMv2 HTTP/HTTPS to SMB relay command execution function.
 This function can be used with or without Invoke-Inveigh.